Thirumalegowda-M-K/.-Healthcare-Analysis-Dialysis-of-Patients-/README.md

 # .-Healthcare-Analysis-Dialysis-of-Patients-
 This project focuses on analyzing healthcare-related data using various tools such as Excel, Tableau, and SQL.
 The aim is to extract meaningful insights and visualize key performance indicators (KPIs) to support informed decision-making.
 The analysis involves creating dashboards and performing queries to summarize and evaluate the performance of healthcare organizations and patient statistics.

-Key Tools Used
+Key Tools Used:

 Excel: For data cleaning, preliminary analysis, and dashboard creation.
 Tableau: For advanced visualization and interactive dashboards.
 SQL: For data extraction, transformation, and querying.

-KPIs and Analysis Performed
+KPIs and Analysis Performed:

 1)Number of Patients Across Various Summaries:
 Analyzed patient distribution and trends across different demographics and categories.